How Much Does it Cost to Develop Custom Software? [Main Impact Factors]

 South Asia | 70,000 |

-Now that you have an apt understanding of different pricing models, let’s discuss some factors that affect those costs.
+Now that you have an apt understanding of different pricing models let’s discuss some factors that affect those costs.

 The cost of a custom software solution is affected by several factors.
-These factors are constant irrespective of the team type and location.
-These factors are:

-- The complexity of the software
+- The complexity of the software development project

-- The development team you’re partnering with
+- The software development team you’re partnering with

 The complexity of custom software varies with: